braidn/blrrrg/posts/2020-12-16-language-choices-for-2021.md

 1. [2018][2018]
 1. [2017][2017]

-The push to focus on a single new language to better one's career was borrowed from Andy Hunt and Dave Thomas in their amazing tome:
+The push to focus on a single new language to better one's career originates from Andy Hunt and Dave Thomas in their amazing tome:
 [The Pragmatic Programmer][prag].
 Having gone through this excersice for the past 9 years, means there aren't a lot of mainstream languages left to explore.